thejsway/thejsway/manuscript/chapter16.md

 In some particular cases, you might want to stop reacting to an event on a DOM element.
 To achieve this, call the `removeEventListener()` on the element, passing as a parameter the function which used to handle the event.

-> This can only work if the handler function is not anonymous.

 ```js
 // Remove the handler for the click event
 buttonElement.removeEventListener("click", showMessage);
 ```

+!!! note

+    This can only work if the handler function is not anonymous.

 ## The event family